eatonda/shellLite/README.txt

 To compile the program simply type "make" into the command line and press enter.
 (Don't type "")

-Executable name is "shell_lite", simply type shell_lite to run.
+Executable name is "shellLite", simply type shell_lite to run.

 To remove executables and object files simply type "make clean" and press enter.
 (Don't type "")